Ankoki/BeastTokenSk/README.md

         add 100 to player's tokens
 ```
 # Support
-If you have any issues, feel free to join our discord [here](discord.com/invite/aCDNj8s)
+If you have any issues, feel free to join our discord here -> discord.com/invite/aCDNj8s
 You can also send me a private DM at **Ankoki#0001**
 # Current Version 1.0
 This concludes the documentation for BeastTokenSk.